We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank. Check out the results.

 - automate the cleaning of the data

-- improve the accuracy of results currently achieved in-house
+- improve the accuracy and robustness of results currently achieved in-house

-Bronson Consulting began by reviewing the data provided by the Bank’s Financial Markets Department (FMD).
-These data involved a specific use case that required matching organizational names across three different datasets.
-Workflows were created through Alteryx Designer to analyze, clean and standardize the data, which made linking the common fields across datasets easier.
+Led by Bronson’s Phil Cormier and supported by its president, Martin McGarry, Bronson staff began by reviewing the data provided by the Bank’s Financial Markets Department.
+The data involved a specific use case that required matching organizational names across three different datasets.
+Using the Alteryx Fuzzy matching tool as the matching engine, Bronson staff created workflows through Alteryx Designer to analyze, clean and standardize the data—which made linking the common fields across datasets easier.

-After Bank staff and Bronson Consulting reviewed and discussed the initial results, we focused on generating outputs that could be used to enhance the accuracy of record matching.
-A second review showed the potential for a scalable, robust solution that could eventually automate our data cleaning methods.
+After Bank and Bronson staff reviewed and discussed the initial results, we collectively focused on generating outputs that could be used to enhance the accuracy of record matching.
+A second review showed the potential for a scalable and robust solution that could eventually automate the Bank’s data-cleaning methods.

-Once processed through, the data were significantly cleaned and standardized to facilitate subsequent matching across the different datasets provided by the Bank.
+Once processed, the data was significantly cleaned and standardized, facilitating subsequent matching across the different datasets provided by the Bank.

 Payment fraud detection